HŠK Zrinjski Mostar

 HŠK Zrinjski Mostar (Hrvatski športski klub Zrinjski Mostar), colloquially referred to as Zrinjski Mostar or simply Zrinjski, is a professional football club, based in Mostar, Bosnia and Herzegovina.
-The club plays in the Premier League of Bosnia and Herzegovina and with nine won Premier League championships, Zrinjski is one of the most decorated football clubs in the country.
+The club plays in the Premier League of Bosnia and Herzegovina and with nine Premier League titles, Zrinjski is one of the most decorated football clubs in the country.
 The club plays its home matches at Stadion pod Bijelim Brijegom in Mostar.
-Zrinjski's fans are called Ultras Mostar and the fan club was founded in 1994.
-In 2023, they became the first-ever club from independent Bosnia and Herzegovina to participate in the group stage of a European club competition, reaching the group stage of the 2023–24 UEFA Europa Conference League.
+Zrinjski's fans are called Ultras Mostar, and the fan club was founded in 1994.
+In 2023, they became the first-ever club from Bosnia and Herzegovina to reach the group stage of a European club competition, the 2023–24 UEFA Europa Conference League.

 Zrinjski Mostar was founded by Croat youth in 1905 in what was then Austria-Hungary and is the oldest football club in Bosnia and Herzegovina.
-After World War II, all clubs that had participated in the wartime Croatian league were banned in Yugoslavia, Zrinjski being one of them.
+After World War II, all clubs that had participated in the wartime Croatian league were banned in the Yugoslavia, with Zrinjski among them.
 The ban lasted from 1945 to 1992.
-The club was reformed after the independence of Bosnia and Herzegovina.
+The club was reformed after Bosnia and Herzegovina's independence.
 It played in the First League of Herzeg-Bosnia until 2000 when it joined the Premier League.
 In 2005, Zrinjski celebrated its first championship crown in the Premier League of Bosnia and Herzegovina.

 Today, the football team is part of the Zrinjski Mostar sports society.
 They have a bitter rivalry with city neighbours, Velež.